LAMP: Look-Ahead Mixed-Precision Inference of Large Language Models: Introduction

+Our key contribution is methodological: we identify \emph{a new paradigm for mixed-precision evaluation in transformer inference}, placing it in the accumulation of matrix products and thereby complementing the standard approach to mixed-precision matrix multiplication rooted in the quantization of operands.
+The attainable gains within this novel framework are validated in numerical experiments, the results of which simultaneously serve as a proof of concept for our idea and a benchmark for future practical inference kernels designed in accordance with it.
+In addition to empirical accuracy improvements, our results highlight the importance of compositional numerical effects in deep models.

-We propose a \emph{novel adaptive inference strategy with mixed-precision accumulation} for various DNN architectures, including transformers, and establish its theoretical basis.
-The unit of our numerical analysis is a composition of two arbitrary functions, for which we develop a rigorous strategy to select the components of the inner function that need to be recomputed more accurately to ensure the numerical stability of the composition.
-The details are given in~Section~\ref{sec:theory}.
+\textbf{Novel computational framework:} We propose an adaptive approach to FP evaluation of compositions called \emph{look-ahead mixed precision} (LAMP).
+This method stems from a rigorous theoretical derivation and is formulated explicitly as an optimization problem \eqref{eq:lamp_problem}, which aims to determine a sparse subset of the inner function's components that need to be recomputed more accurately to ensure the numerical stability of the composition.
+Find the details in~Section~\ref{sec:theory}.

-A theoretical investigation of the nonlinearities inherent to the transformer architecture allows us to prove that the aforementioned \emph{selection procedure can be carried out with simple greedy algorithms}, overcoming the otherwise combinatorial nature of the problem, see Section~\ref{sec:theory_llm}.
+\textbf{Particularly well-suited to transformers:} A theoretical investigation of the nonlinearities inherent to the transformer architecture allows us to prove that the aforementioned \emph{selection procedure admits closed-form solutions}, overcoming the otherwise combinatorial nature of the problem and paving the way for practical implementations.
+See Section~\ref{sec:theory_llm}.